truefoundry/custom-guardrails-template/README.md

 ### Competitor Mention Detection Endpoint
 - **POST `/competitor-check`**
 - Validates outgoing OpenAI chat completion responses to detect mentions of competitors using Guardrails AI.
+Configured with a predefined list of competitor names.

 #### What does guardrail server respond with?
 - `null` - Guardrails passed, no competitor mention detected in output.
-- `HTTP 400/500` - Guardrails failed with error details for output.

-### NSFW Filtering (Guardrails AI) Endpoint
-- **POST `/nsfw-filtering-guardrails-ai`**
-- Validates and optionally transforms outgoing OpenAI chat completion responses to filter out NSFW content.
-Uses Guardrails AI's NSFWText validator to detect and reject inappropriate content.

-#### What does guardrail server respond with?
-- `null` - Guardrails passed, no transformation needed for output.
 - `HTTP 400/500` - Guardrails failed with error details for output.

 ## How to build the docker image?